opusymcomp/loganalyzer3/README.md

 - matplotlib
 	- If you want to plot "Kick distribution" or "Kick sequence", latex environment is required.
 	- `sudo apt install texlive texlive-latex-extra texlive-fonts-recommended dvipng msttcorefonts`
-- gzip
-- ...
-- cython (if you comlipe it)
+- cython (if you compile it)

+you can get all required libraries by the following command.

-`pip install matplotlib cython gzip `
+`pip install -r requirements.txt`

 ### Compile cython